 Having a dilemma on which contract model to use?
 Trying out the hybrid model may be the solution.
 Using both of the abovementioned methods at different stages helps the client achieve their objectives with minimal hassle and build trust.
 Most often, the first milestone is carried out at a fixed rate.
 Later on, the project is billed on an hourly basis.
 Picking out the good and workable features of the standard contract models and blending them into a hybrid model is a lasting solution to contract dilemmas.

 Attract Group has had clients opting for each of these options.
 We can help you make a wise decision regarding the billing model to help you achieve what you want without wasting your budget.
-If you have a business goal, we will help you achieve it with the solution that will give you a headstart.
+If you have a business goal, we will help you achieve it with a solution that will give you a headstart.